dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 * SME: Scalable Matrix Extension for accelerating matrix multiplication.

 When compiling your applications, make sure to enable the necessary compiler flags to activate required ISA extensions.
 On GCC and Clang compilers use the `-march` option.
 For example, `-march=native` will activate ISA features of your host system, i.e., on which you run the compilation.
 Or you can include a specific version of ISA, e.g., `-march=armv8.6-a`.
 On the MSVC compiler, use the `/arch` option, e.g., `/arch:AVX2`.

+I do not recommend using `-march=native` for production builds, because code generation will depend on which machine you're building your code.
+Many CI/CD systems have old machines.
+Building software on one of these  machines with `-march=native` may lead to suboptimal performance when the application is run on a newer machine.
+Instead, use `-march` with a specific microarchitecture that you want to target.

 ### CPU Dispatch